 The combined degree program will ordinarily require five years of equivalent study time for DVM and MS degrees or six to seven years of equivalent study time for DVM and PhD degrees.
 A limited number of positions are available each year; therefore, only the best qualified applicants will be considered for the combined degree program.

-View more information about the Combined DVM and Graduate Degree Program.
+View more information about the DVM and MS/PhD dual degree program.

 For more information about each program, please visit the following pages.